THE CARBURETOR SHOP

 (2) We pay shipping within the 48 contiguous United States.

-(3) The purchase of any three one-barrel carb rebuilding kits in one order entitles the customer to one Rochester type B; or Zenith or Holley Model A Ford core.
+(3) The purchase of any four (4) one-barrel car or truck carb rebuilding kits in one order entitles the customer to one Rochester type B; or Zenith or Holley Model A Ford core.

-(4) The purchase of any three two-barrel carb rebuilding kits in one order entitles the customer to one Holley 2-barrel or Rochester 2-barrel core.
+(4) The purchase of any four (4) two-barrel car or truck carb rebuilding kits in one order entitles the customer to one Holley 2-barrel or Rochester 2-barrel core.

-(5) The purchase of any three four-barrel carb rebuilding kits in one order entitles the customer to one Rochester quadrajet.
+(5) The purchase of any four (4) four-barrel carb rebuilding kits in one order entitles the customer to one Rochester quadrajet.

 (6) Customer may specify Rochester or Model A on 1-barrels; or Holley or Rochester on 2-barrels.
 Beyond this specification, the choice of cores is entirely ours.
 If you want a SPECIFIC core; they are for sale.